NeurodataWithoutBorders/lindi/README.md

 **Efficient NWB File Representation on DANDI**: A LINDI JSON file can represent an NWB file stored on the DANDI Archive (or other remote system).
 By downloading a condensed JSON file, the entire group structure can be retrieved in a single request, facilitating efficient loading of NWB files.
 For instance, [Neurosift](https://github.com/flatironinstitute/neurosift) utilizes pre-generated LINDI JSON files to streamline the loading process of NWB files from DANDI ([here is an example](https://neurosift.app/?p=/nwb&url=https://api.dandiarchive.org/api/assets/c04f6b30-82bf-40e1-9210-34f0bcd8be24/download/&dandisetId=000409&dandisetVersion=draft)).

 **Creating Amended NWB Files**: LINDI allows for the creation of amended NWB files that add new data objects to existing NWB files without duplicating the entire file.
 This is achieved by generating a binary or directory LINDI file that references the original NWB file and includes additional data objects stored as internal data chunks.
-This approach saves storage space by reducing redundancy and establishes dependencies between NWB files.
+This approach saves storage space by reducing redundancy and establishing dependencies between NWB files.

 **Why not use Zarr?**